340 East 6th Street, East Village NY

-DAPHNE ARTHUR (graphic novelization) received an MFA from Yale in 2009 and a BFA from the School of the Art Institute of Chicago in 2007.
+DAPHNE ARTHUR (set design, graphic novelization) received an MFA from Yale in 2009 and a BFA from the School of the Art Institute of Chicago in 2007.
 Solo exhibitions include: RARE gallery in NY and the University of Massachusetts Boston and group exhibitions nationally and internationally at the Honfleur Gallery in DC, City College of NY, The Nathan Cummings Foundation, Laviolabank Gallery, Marvelli Gallery, Rush Arts Gallery, Arena 1 in Santa Monica, California African American Museum in LA, Land of Tomorrow in Louisville, Mexic-Arte Museum, 59 Rivoli gallery in Paris and Florence Biennale VIII in Italy.

 SHANNON HAMM (associate producer) is an actress, producer and meditation teacher in NYC.
 Born and raised in Erie, Pennsylvania, Shannon moved to New York City to study in the Integrated program at The American Musical And Dramatic Academy.
 Shortly after graduation, Shannon was lucky enough to land a job doing background work on the hit CBS Drama, The Good Wife.
 Working behind the scenes at The Actors Green Room, one of the top actors networking studios in New York, Shannon has learned an invaluable amount about what happens on the other side of the table and in the audition room.
 She knows that the creative process encompasses so much more than just the talent on screen and loves the team process involved in making a film or television show come to life.
 Shannon prides herself on knowing as much as possible about all aspects of filmmaking and thrives on a curiosity that is always looking for ways to learn more.